glamrock/cryptocat/README.md

 ### http://crypto.cat
 #### Beta software - code review highly appreciated.

+Cryptocat is an open source encrypted, private alternative to invasive services such as Facebook chat.
+It allows you to instantly set up secure conversations.

 ## Cool features
 * A client-side, multithreaded, OpenSSL cross-compatible RSA public key cryptography engine allows for instant 1048-bit encrypted chat.
 * A client-side AES-256 implementation is used to encrypt data with the RSA keys.